-GCSE Physical Education is a great choice for learners who have a passion for sport, health and exercise.
+Physical Education Exam board: AQA Qualification: GCSE Head of subject: Miss H James GCSE Physical Education is a great choice for learners who have a passion for sport, health and exercise.
 This unique qualification allows students to learn through both theory and practical.
 This GCSE suits strong practical performers who can demonstrate their preferred sport to a high standard.

-1. Applied anatomy and physiology 2.
+COURSE CONTENT AND ASSESSMENT - 1.
+Applied anatomy and physiology 2.
 Movement analysis 3.
 Physical training 4.
-Use of data

-5. Sports psychology 6.
+Use of data - 5.
+Sports psychology 6.
 Socio-cultural influences 7.
-Health, fitness and wellbeing

-HOW IS IT ASSESSED?
+Health, fitness and wellbeing HOW IS IT ASSESSED?

 Paper 1: The human body and movement in physical activity and sport

 - 30% of GCSE

 - Written exam: 1 hour 15 minutes

 - 78 marks

 30% Paper 2: Socio-cultural influences and well-being in physical activity and sport

 - 30% of GCSE

 - Written exam: 1 hour 15 minutes

 - 78 marks

 40% Non-exam assessment: Practical performance in physical activity and sport

-- 40% of GCSE
+- 40% of GCSF

 - Assessed by teachers

 - 100 marks

 - 3 chosen sports Individual and Team sports (2 of 1 and 1 of the other).

 Why should I study GCSE PE?

 If you are passionate about Sport, Exercise and Health this course is perfect for you.
 Where will GCSE PE take me?

 Previous students that have completed this course are now working in the sport and leisure industry.
 Alumni have found themselves with careers in sport that include, Coaching, S&C, Teaching, Physiotherapists, Analysis and many more.

-Do I need to play sports outside of school?
+FREQUENTLY ASKED QUESTIONS Do I need to play sports outside of school?
 Yes, by playing sports outside of school you will access a higher level on the sport specification.
 What if my sport is not on the specification?
 Unfortunately, you cannot be assessed in a sport that is not on the specification.

 Sport Science

-Exam board: OCR

-Qualification: Cambridge National Level 2 Certificate
+Exam board: OCR Qualification: Cambridge National Level 2 Certificate

-Head of subject: Mr J Hayne
+Head of subject: Miss H James

+COURSE CONTENT AND ASSESSMENT

 Sports Science is a great choice for learners who have a passion for sport, health and exercise.
 This unique qualification allows students to learn through both theory and practical lessons only 1 exam at the end 66% Course work.

 There is no practical grade assessment for your ability to play sport.

 Three Units Covered.

-- R180: Reducing the risk of sports injuries and dealing with common medical conditions (external exam 70 marks 1hr 15mins) - R181: Applying the principles of training: fitness and how it affects skill performance (NEA 80 Marks) - R183: Nutrition and sports performance (NEA 40 Marks)

-Why should I study Sports Science?
+- R180: Reducing the risk of sports injuries and dealing with common medical conditions (external exam 70 marks 1hr 15mins) - R181: Applying the principles of training: fitness and how it affects skill performance (NEA 80 Marks) - R183: Nutrition and sports performance (NEA 40 Marks) Why should I study Sports Science?

 You will be both taught in both the classroom as well as in a practical setting.
 You'll develop a range of skills to help you succeed not only in the workplace but in other subjects too.
 These skills include: analytical skills, creative thinking, research and planning, problem solving, verbal communication, leadership, team working.
 Where will Sports Science take me?